panglesd/slipshow/CONTRIBUTING.md

 Publish on vscode official repo

 ```
-slipshow-vscode$ dune build
+slipshow-vscode$ dune build --profile release
 slipshow-vscode$ vsce package
-slipshow-vscode$ vsce publish patch   # (or minor, major)
+slipshow-vscode$ vsce publish patch   # (or minor, major) OR NOTHING!
+# if cannot publish due to expired token, do:
+$ vsce publish -p <token>
 ```

-Publish on open-vsx: connect to open-vsx, login and manually publish the new vsix.
+Publish on open-vsx: connect to open-vsx, login and manually publish the new vsix (click on "PUBLISH" next to the avatar, top right.
+Send the vsix directly).

 ### Update sliphub

-TODO
+Use dune pkg!

 ## Vendoring